ThatMantis/POH_Lab_ONT_NGS/_episodes/01-Introduction.md

 ![Run Setup 03](../fig/MinKNOW/run03.png)

 Next is the "Analyze" page, where we can select:
-- Basecalling options: select "*Super-accurate Basecalling*" for best results
+- Basecalling options: select "*Super-accurate Basecalling*" for best results.
+More about basecalling will be described below.
 - Barcoding options: ONLY AVAILABLE IF LIBRARY PREP KITS WITH BARCODING FROM ONT ARE USED!
 If ONT barcoding kits are used, select "*Enabled*", "*Trim barcodes*" and "*Detect mid read barcodes*"

 ![Run Setup 04](../fig/MinKNOW/run04.png)